Jeremiah Chapter 10

 God had not intended for the heathen to destroy them with such vengeance.
-The heathen will be destroyed, because they went too far with their punishment.
-They were destroyed also, because they did not believe in God.
-They were not destroyed until the captivity had finished.
+The heathen were destroyed because they went too far with their punishment, and also because they did not believe in God.
+However, they were not destroyed until the captivity had ended.

 Jeremiah Chapter 10 Questions